sagemath/sagewiki_to_gh-2022-10-10/graph.md

       I. Octave
       I. Tachyon Ray Tracer
    A. Software that SAGE can now include as is (not as an optional package...)
-   A. Software that SAGE should include (or maybe interface with), pending stuff (e.g. licensing)
+   A. Software that SAGE should include (or maybe interface with, or include as optional), pending stuff (e.g. licensing)
    A. Software that is incompatible with SAGE but still useful
    A. Apparently useless / and/or misc. / and/or etc.